Hosting a tournament is not as difficult as it may seem. This tournament package will help you.

 TOURNAMENT INITIAL ACTIVITIES

 The vice president of tournaments (VP/T) has already contacted you before your tournament date, and hopefully, the two of you have agreed upon the type(s) of play for your tournament and the information that will go into the "on-line Tournament Sign-Up Request."
-A listing of the various tournament formats available on this site.
+A listing of the various tournament formats is available on this site.
 Send the request to the web master, who will post your tournament on the website.
 The Director at Large (DaL) will then email the membership to let them know the tournament sign-up is open.
 You will need to provide the web master with a filled-out application that includes the following information:

 Any help that you will need can be obtained from the VP/T who will also provide you with: